 This part of the ride wasn't very scenic in the concept of beauty.
 Once we crossed into New Mexico and headed into the desert areas the landscape was saturated with oil rigs and natural gas drilling.
 Rigs dotted the horizon as far as the eye could see which in itself was quite incredible.
 The smell of gas and petroleum was overwhelming at times and I tried not to inhale too deep to keep it out of my lungs as much as possible.
 Seeing and smelling this remarkable industry made me more aware of the enormity of the petroleum and gas industry as well as our reliance on it.

 The following day was spent in Carlsbad Caverns.
-This made for a wonderful cool day inside the cave and kept us out of the heat.
-We took our time through the cavern and Margaret had the great idea to hike back out instead of using the elevator.
-The mile plus hike out was steep and exhausting.
-It took us 45 minutes to make the climb and when we got back to the visitor center we were so hot we decided to take the elevator back down into the cavern where it was cool to rest.
-We stayed down there for a couple hours and gazed in wonder at the formations while we cooled down.
+This made for a wonderfully cool day inside the cave and kept us out of the heat.
+We took our time touring the cavern and Margaret had the great idea to hike back out instead of using the elevator.
+The mile hike out was steep and exhausting.
+It took us 45 minutes to make the climb. when we got back to the visitor center.
+We were so hot we took the elevator back down into the cavern where it was cool to rest.
+We stayed down there for a couple of hours and gazed in wonder at the formations while we cooled down.

 Now we were in full sun, desert region, no rain, hardly any clouds, and no towns for miles.
 It was beautifully remote and scalding hot at 110 degrees.
-We rode 10 hours in this from Cortez to UT-95 into Hanksville, then onto UT-24 and finally pulled into our hotel in Moab, UT.
+We rode 10 hours in this from Cortez to UT-95 into Hanksville.
+Then we went onto UT-24 and finally pulled into our hotel in Moab, UT.
 It was quite an experience though and were both glad to have done it.
-The weaving canyon roads carved out by small streams and breaking out into endless miles of barren desert were fabulous.
-To ride for hours and never reach the horizon you see in front of you is an experience I will never forget.
+Weaving canyon roads carved out by small streams and breaking out into endless miles of the barren desert were fabulous.
+Riding for hours and never seeming to reach the horizon is an experience I will never forget.